Mumbai on tenterhooks as cyclone Nisarga approaches

 Cyclonic storm Nisarga, set to make landfall at Alibaug in Raigad district in the afternoon, hovered over the Arabian Sea around 165 km south-southwest of the coastal town and 215 km south-southwest of Mumbai at dawn, a senior IMD official said on Wednesday.
-India Meteorological Department (IMD) Mumbai's deputy director general of meteorology K S Hosalikar said the cyclone will cross close to south of Alibaug as severe cyclonic storm 100-110 kmph gusting at 120 kmph.
+India Meteorological Department (IMD) Mumbai's deputy director-general of meteorology K S Hosalikar said the cyclone will cross close to the south of Alibaug as a severe cyclonic storm 100-110 kmph gusting at 120 kmph.

-Cyclonic Storm NISARGA over Arabian Sea at 0530 hrs of today 03 Jun, abt 165 km ssw of Alibagh, 215 km ssw of Mumbai.
-To cross close to south of Alibagh (Raigad District, Maharashtra) during the afternoon of today the 03rd June as a SCS, 100-110, gust 120 kmph, afternoon, he tweeted.
+Cyclonic Storm NISARGA over the Arabian Sea at 0530 hrs of today 03 Jun, abt 165 km SSW of Alibagh, 215 km SSW of Mumbai.
+To cross close to the south of Alibagh (Raigad District, Maharashtra) during the afternoon of today the 03rd June as an SCS, 100-110, gust 120 kmph, afternoon, he tweeted.
 In another tweet, he said Mumbai city received moderate rainfall of 20 mm to 40 mm, while there was light rainfall in other parts of the megapolis during the past 12 hours.

-He reiterated heavy rainfall warnings for Mumbai and neighbouring districts like Thane, Raigad and Palghar.
-Today on 3 Jun heavy rainfall warnings for Mumbai, Thane, Raigad and Palghar are already issued in view of cyclone.
-High winds, very rough sea," he said on the micro- blogging site.
+He reiterated heavy rainfall warnings for Mumbai and neighboring districts like Thane, Raigad, and Palghar.
+Today on 3 Jun heavy rainfall warnings for Mumbai, Thane, Raigad, and Palghar are already issued in view of cyclone.
+High winds, very rough sea," he said on the microblogging site.

-In an earlier tweet, the official said that at 2:30 am on Wednesday, the cyclonic storm hovered over Arabian Sea about 280 km west-northwest of Panjim (Goa), 250 km south- southwest of Mumbai and 200 km south-southwest of Alibaug.
-He said it is very likely to intensify into a severe cyclonic storm during next few hours.
+In an earlier tweet, the official said that at 2:30 am on Wednesday, the cyclonic storm hovered over the Arabian Sea about 280 km west-northwest of Panjim (Goa), 250 km south-southwest of Mumbai and 200 km south-southwest of Alibaug.
+He said it is very likely to intensify into a severe cyclonic storm during the next few hours.

-Bracing for the impact of what is being billed as the most severe cyclone to hit Mumbai, the Central Railway (CR) rescheduled special trains and many airlines also cancelled their Mumbai operations.
-The CR has rescheduled, diverted and regulated some trains on Wednesday, an official said.
+Bracing for the impact of what is being billed as the most severe cyclone to hit Mumbai, the Central Railway (CR) rescheduled special trains, and many airlines also canceled their Mumbai operations.
+The CR has rescheduled, diverted, and regulated some trains on Wednesday, an official said.
 These include five special trains departing from Mumbai.
-Three special trains will be either divetred or regulated enroute, he added.
+Three special trains will be either diverted or regulated en route, he added.

 With the cyclone set to make landfall on Wednesday, Maharashtra and Gujarat activated their disaster response mechanism, deploying NDRF teams and evacuating people from areas likely to be hit.
 The two western states, already battling a raging pandemic, which has put their health infrastructure under severe strain, opened new fronts to tackle the fallout of the cyclone.